vislearn/FrEIA/README.rst

 important, because even for moderately sized images, it becomes infeasible to transform all dimenions through the full depth of the INN.
 Many dimensions will just enocde image noise, so we can split them off early.
+Because the computational graph contains multiple outputs, we have to use the full ``ReversibleGraphNet`` machinery.

 .. code:: python